travelsonic/Dance-Dance-Revolution-Game-Engine/Shared Components/Stepdata Formats/SSQ.md

 header           8 bytes    The SSQ chunk's header. num              4 bytes    NOT ENTIRE SURE, most likely the number of elements in
                             an array that follows this data member. body             4 bytes    A single element array used to provide support for variable-length data members.
 Prior to the C99 version of the C standard, this "struct hack" was a necessity if you wanted a variable-length data member due to the lack (at the time) of flexible data member support.
+In later versions of the format, this was probably replaced with a proper flexible data members, but more research is needed to know for sure.
 ```
+Use of the aforementioned struct hack is most likely what allows each SSQ chunk to have the same general layout, but also - following the header and num fields, hold completely different pieces of data.

 The following data structures I've not yet documented - I will do this documentation when able.
 ### struct sq_indicator
 #### Definition: